Ryder Newsletter #1

 That is a wrap, and we hope you enjoyed this newsletter!
 There are many moving pieces, especially we are doing hardware + software, but we are more confident than ever about achieving our mission.
 Together, we will bring web3 to everyone!

 If you are looking for a home to geek out about DIDs, hardware, and software or just crypto in general, join our discord!
 You will also receive the latest information about our upcoming NFT Pre-sale and more 😏

 What’s on the Horizon

 NFT.NYC – You heard it here first, Ryder is presenting at the SuperBowl of NFTs this June!
-We will share to the entire NFT community our version of Metaverse, where we bring everything digital to the physical world and not the other way around.
+We will share with the entire NFT community our version of Metaverse, where we bring everything digital to the physical world and not the other way around.